 The Red River's shallow, sandy, braided channel in most Texas border counties is generally not navigable for powered recreational boats - boat ramp and dock access is limited to specific deeper sections and the river's more confined lower reaches.
 Shore Protect Team serves Red River properties primarily for bank stabilization rather than dock construction given the river's typically shallow and sandy character throughout most of its Texas length.

 Contact Shore Protect Team with your Red River property location and Texas border county and photos of your bank and active erosion conditions.
-We assess the channel mobility and permit requirements for your specific Red River location and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to begin your Texas Red River bank stabilization project.